Ivi logo mobile

 4) Can I come and view the vehicle?

-A - Please, we encourage it.
+A - Please do — we encourage it.
 We want you to be 100% certain of the vehicle you are purchasing.
 Please call 844-523-2233 or email sales@importavehicle.com for an appointment to view a vehicle.

 5) Can I drive the vehicle away from your location?